FRIDAY, 25 NOVEMBER 2005

 People who are seriously wealthy also make a contribution, but by now we know most of that money never trickles down to the broad mass of humanity existing outside their tiny opulent worlds.

-The working poor also contribute to the survival of human civilization by performing for small fees various tasks for which no one else wants to dirty their hands.
+The working poor also contribute to the survival of human civilisation by performing for small fees various tasks for which no one else wants to dirty their hands.

-However, without the middle class human civilization would spiral down into brutal darkness.
+However, without the middle class human civilisation would spiral down into brutal darkness.
 The middle class is Light, Spine and Balancing Factor.